gulkaran/portfolio/README.md

 ## Personal Portfolio
 Welcome to my personal portfolio!
-It includes my past projects, experience, and blog posts I have.
+It includes my past projects, experience, and academic notes for my CS courses!